s-martin/s-martin.github.io/_posts/2020-01-12-blog-with-jekyll.markdown

 4. You can now open the blog in your browser at `http://127.0.0.1:4000`.

 # Publish at Github #
-1. With Git Commit and Push all files to your Github repo
+1. Git Commit and Push all files to your Github repo.
+2. Github builds the page and after a couple of minutes it should be available at https://YourUsername.github.io

 [github]: https://github.com/
 [github-pages]: https://pages.github.com/